-For T&E species and marine mammals, it may be necessary to obtain incidental take authorization under both the ESA and MMPA.
+For T&E species and marine mammals, it may be necessary to obtain Incidental Take Authorization (ITA) under both the ESA and MMPA.
 In these cases, MMPA compliance is integrated into the ESA Section 7 consultation process.
-This should be taken into account in the project's timeline.
+This should be considered in the project's timeline.